 The lack of Latinos playing soccer in Park City is directly impacted by socioeconomic status, said Diego Zegarra, Park City Community Foundation development and special projects manager.
 The foundation works with local agencies to supplement scholarships and equipment for Latinos youth in need.

 But Zegarra knows money is not the only issue.
 He sees Latino families that are comfortable within their own community because they know it’s a safe space where they can relate in their own language.

 “It’s painfully obvious this lack of integration exists,” Zegarra said.
 “We try to start with kids because kids are far less conscious about these sorts of divisions.
 We’re hoping that once a kid grows, he’s just another player.”

 Communication and outreach to Latinos become a tremendous obstacle because agencies seldom have the capacity to translate documents into Spanish.
 Simply being able to read what opportunities are available is “a game changer,” said Zegarra, whose foundation has an outreach coordinator to support up to 20 organizations.

-Transportation is the foundation’s toughest barrier so far in Park City, where more than 90 percent of Latino kids are under the poverty line, Zegarra said.
+Transportation is the foundation’s toughest barrier so far in Park City, where almost 90 percent of Latino kids qualify for the free or reduced lunch program, Zegarra said.
 Coordinating van rides with other agencies from schools to fields and from fields to apartments causes challenges, including liability questions.

 Another barrier for Latino soccer in Park City is the players’ lack of conditioning.
 Only one out of 60 kids playing high school soccer in Park City is Latino, said Zegarra.
 He shared a story of a Latino kid with talent who was cut in high school because he wasn’t in soccer shape.
 Many peers had gone through conditioning at soccer academies since they were in elementary school.